 Employer Reforms Fact Sheet [pdf document]

 The Government has developed employer focus groups.
 These groups have devised the new standards.
 These are around the specific skills, competencies, behaviours and attitudes required for jobs.
 These standards include an assessment plan.
 Apprentices are assessed at the end of the course in an end point assessment.

 Each standard will be linked to one of fifteen funding bands.
 The employer and training provider will negotiate a price before the apprenticeship starts.
 This will be paid in instalments to the provider.
 The price paid will depend on the type of employer they are.

 There will be two main types of employer:

 - Non-Levy Paying Employer

-If an employer has a wage bill of over £3 million they will pay a levy rate of 0.5% of their pay bill, and this will be collected through the PAYE system.
+If an employer has a wage bill of over £3 million they will pay a levy rate of 0.5% of their paye bill.
+This will be collected through the PAYE system.
 The money will go into a digital account that will be managed by the Digital Apprenticeship Service (DAS).
-The Government will apply a 10% top up to the funds entering the account, so for every £1.00 the employer will get £1.10 in their account.
-This money can then be used by the employer to pay for the apprenticeship provision they require.
-If this money runs out they will revert to the “Co Investment” model used for Non-Levy Paying Employers below.
+The Government will apply a 10% top up to the funds entering the account.
+So for every £1.00, the employer will get £1.10 in their account.
+The employer can then use this money to pay for the apprenticeship provision they require.
+If this money runs out they will revert to the “Co Investment” model.
+This is used for Non-Levy Paying Employers below.